Fields of Mistria

-Fields of Mistria is a farm life simulation role-playing video game developed and published by NPC Studio.
-It was released in early access on Windows on August 5, 2024, with a full release planned for 2026.
+Fields of Mistria is a 2026 farm life simulation role-playing video game developed and published by NPC Studio.
+It was originally released into early access on Windows on August 5, 2024.
+The game was fully released on August 5, 2026, exactly two years later.
 The player resides in the fictional town of Mistria, which is recovering from an earthquake, and socializes with its villagers.
 The game features conventional aspects of farm life games as well as combat and magic.

 The development of the game began in 2019.
 It was highly influenced by the games Harvest Moon, Rune Factory, and Stardew Valley, as well as the anime Sailor Moon.
 Upon its early access release, the game received praise for its writing, characters, mechanics, art style, and music.